Apert syndrome

 What is Apert syndrome?

-Apert syndrome is a genetic condition which triggers the premature fusing of the skull bones in a child.
+Apert syndrome is a genetic condition that triggers the premature fusing of the skull bones in a child.
 It occurs in anywhere between 60-80,000 live births.

 This syndrome is also known as: